Antminer S9K S9SE Hash Board Repair Guide

 5. When locating to the faulty chip, the chip needs to be rewelded.
 The method is to add a flux around the chip (preferably no-clean flux), heat the solder joints of the chip pins to a dissolved state, gently move up and down, left and right, and press the chip; promote the chip pins to joint the bonding pad again, collect the tin, so as to tin again.
 If the fault is the same after re-welding, the chip can be replaced directly.

-6. After the repair of the computing board, the test box must be checked for more than twice.
-The time of the two tests: For the first time, after replacing the parts, the computing board needs to be cooled down; after passing the test, it is put aside first.
-For the second time, after the computing board is completely cooled after a few minutes, the test is performed.
+6. After the repair of the hash board, the test box must be checked for more than twice.
+The time of the two tests: For the first time, after replacing the parts, the hash board needs to be cooled down; after passing the test, it is put aside first.
+For the second time, after the hash board is completely cooled after a few minutes, the test is performed.
 Although each of the two tests lasts only a few minutes, it does not affect the work.
 The repaired board is put aside, and the second board is repaired, after the second board is repaired, it is placed and cooled, then the first board is tested.
 In way, the repair is staggered and there is no delay in the total length of time.

 7. For the repaired board, first it is necessary to classify the faults and record the replaced part model, location, and cause, to feed back to production, after- sales, research and development.